darrenpng/png-resources/README.md

 Being born in Australia, I am removed from the experiences that my parents (and their elders) had in PNG.
 I wanted to understand this history further and ensure that some of it is recorded before this becomes an impossible task.

-Much of this knowledge is fragmented; stored as loose documents in frayed manilla folders or survive as a fractured memory that's mentioned on occasion.
-I desire to save some of these stories before they get lost in the ether.
+Much of this knowledge is fragmented; stored as loose documents in frayed manilla folders or survive as fractured memories that are mentioned on occasion.
+I desire to save some of these stories before they're forgotten.

-It's additionally important to make this information highly accessible (and digestible) for whoever wants to engage.
+It's additionally important to make this information highly accessible (and digestible) for whoever wants to read this in future.

 ## Portal

-- Click here if you want a brief primer on the history of New Guinea.
+- [Click here](https://github.com/darrenpng/png-resources/blob/main/history.md) if you want a brief primer on the history of New Guinea.
 - Click here if you want to look through the catalogue of materials (with summaries).

 Or feel free to head straight to the "**Texts**" folder if you want to pick something to read.